Russia convicts father of teen who drew antiwar pictures

 Moskalyov was accused of repeatedly discrediting the Russian army, a criminal offense in accordance to a law Russian authorities adopted shortly after sending troops into Ukraine.

-He was indicted over a series of social media posts about Russia’s atrocities in Ukraine and referencing the “terrorist” regime in Moscow.
-But, according to his lawyer and activists who supported him throughout the case and trial, his troubles started last spring after his 13-year-old daughter, Maria, drew an antiwar picture at school that said, “Glory to Ukraine.”
+He was indicted for a series of social media posts about Russia’s atrocities in Ukraine and referencing the “terrorist” regime in Moscow.
+But, according to his lawyer and activists who supported him throughout the case and trial, his troubles started last spring after his 13-year-old daughter, Maria, drew an antiwar picture at school that depicted missiles flying over a Russian flag at a woman and child and said, “Glory to Ukraine.”

 In April 2022, Moskalyov was fined for his critical comments on social media.
 His apartment was raided in December and a criminal case was opened against him this month.
 He was placed under house arrest and his daughter was taken away from him and placed into an orphanage.

+At the trial, which concluded in one day Monday, three teachers and the director of Maria’s school testified that they randomly found Moskalyov’s “discrediting” social media posts and that Maria’s drawing had nothing to do with the case — contradicting the accounts of his lawyer and other supporters.

-At the trial, which was rapidly concluded in one day on Monday, Moskalyov rejected the accusations and insisted that he had nothing to do with the social media posts in question.
+Moskalyov rejected the accusations and insisted that he had nothing to do with the social media posts in question.

+In a short closing statement, Moskalyov said he was “against” what the Kremlin insists on calling a “special military operation.”

+“How can one feel about death, about people who are dying?
+Adults are dying, children. … Only negatively — how else can one feel about a war?” he was quoted as saying by Russia’s independent news site Mediazona.

-Moskalyov’s lawyer Vladimir Biliyenko told reporters after the hearing that he learned of his client’s disappearance at the court hearing.
-Moskalyov was scheduled to appear in court again next week at a hearing on a petition to strip him off of his parental rights.
+Moskalyov’s lawyer Vladimir Biliyenko said afterward that he learned of his client’s disappearance at the court hearing.
+Moskalyov was scheduled to appear in court again next week at a hearing on a petition to restrict his parental rights.

+Biliyenko told The Associated Press the authorities’ petition to restrict Moskalev’s parental rights was based solely on his political views and the fact that he was being prosecuted for discrediting the army.
+He said the authorities alleged this posed a threat to his daughter.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine